WZVN-TV: Home News era

 In May 1978, Gulfshore announced the sale of channel 26 to Caloosa Television, a subsidiary of the Home News Company of New Brunswick, New Jersey, for a total of $3.3 million.
-WEVU was the seventh broadcasting property owned by Home News and second TV station.
+WEVU was the seventh broadcasting property and second TV station owned by Home News.

 For years, it had been a standing complaint of viewers, and southwest Florida's TV stations, that Miami Dolphins games that did not sell out could not be aired in the Fort Myers–Naples market.
 In 1979, then-new news director Jack Speiss was surprised when the station did not air a Monday Night Football game because of a blackout; he eventually was able to telephone then-Dolphins owner Joe Robbie, who told him in no uncertain terms, "I'm not going to allow you to broadcast it."
 Tension over what came to be known locally as the "Robbie Rule" boiled over in 1984 when the Dolphins blacked out WEVU again on Monday night.
 However, once WEVU's scheduled movie ended, and with the game still going on, channel 26 joined the network telecast in progress, and the general manager issued a statement criticizing the "Robbie Rule" which was read on the station's late newscast.

 The late 1980s saw two significant upgrades.
 In 1987, WEVU moved to new studio facilities in the Bonita Bay Executive Center, where the front entrance was designed to also double as an outdoor studio and the station would have more space to operate.
 (The previous studios were then occupied by WSFP-TV, giving the PBS station its first proper headquarters.)
 Its second upgrade, a new tower on the Lee–Collier county line, was more controversial.
 The National Audubon Society warned that the construction of the tower would cause potential harm to a sanctuary of wood storks and asked the ABC network to intervene in the dispute, which it refused.
 In October 1987, Lee County approved the zoning for the new transmitter tower; a 1989 settlement brokered by Governor Bob Martinez enabled WEVU to finally build the facility and begin broadcasting from it that summer.
 The relocated tower improved WEVU's signal in the northern and eastern portions of the market, particularly in Charlotte County.
 However, by 1991, WEVU still had half the audience share of either WINK or WBBH.

-A side venture for WEVU began in the late 1980s with a low-power TV station permit in Fort Myers held by Caloosa that the station wasn't using.
+A side venture for WEVU began in the late 1980s with a low-power TV station permit in Fort Myers held by Caloosa that the station was not using.
 Ultimately, Caloosa sold 49 percent of it to Tim Pipher, and the station signed on in August 1988 as W07BR; the station was noted for its extensive affiliations with baseball team networks, carrying more than 180 games a season.